anybass/HOTTER/README.md

-# HOTTER
+# 🔥 HOTTER 🔥

-Welcome to the code base for the paper :fire:"HOTTER: Hierarchical Optimal Topic Transport with Explanatory Context Representations":fire: published in the ["Findings of EMNLP 2021"](https://aclanthology.org/2021.findings-emnlp.418/).
+Welcome to the code base for the paper "HOTTER: Hierarchical Optimal Topic Transport with Explanatory Context Representations" published in the ["Findings of EMNLP 2021"](https://aclanthology.org/2021.findings-emnlp.418/).

 💥 HOTTER is a document meta-distance, combining an LDA topic model with contextual word embeddings from BERT.